Ari Lennox Looked Like A Goddess In An Albina Dyla Dress

-Ari Lennox is without a doubt ne of our favorite fashion girls and knows how to appy the pressure with every style she rocks.
+Ari Lennox is without a doubt one of our favorite fashion girls and knows how to apply the pressure with every style she rocks.
 Over the weekend, the R&B crooner posed for Instagram in an all gold look that had her looking like a beautiful goddess while giving us style and body goals in the process.

 If there’s one thing that Ari is going to do, it’s serve a look!
 What do you think about Ari’s fashionable ensemble?
 Did she nail it?